cadot-eu/rclonesync/README.md

 # Rclone Sync and Log Script

+## In work

+- add auto start
+- add gdrive to disk modification

 ## Description

 This script is designed to synchronize a local directory with a remote directory using `rclone`, while logging the process and generating an HTML file to display the logs.
 The script also monitors the local directory for changes and triggers synchronization whenever a change is detected.